Excessive Force During Arrest In SC? Here’s What To Do

 By searching you certify that you are above 18 years of age

-If your loved one experiences excessive force during an arrest in South Carolina, it’s crucial to act quickly and decisively to protect their rights and seek justice.
-Here’s what you should do:
+If someone close to you faces **excessive force** during an arrest in South Carolina, act **immediately** to protect their rights and seek justice.
+Here’s what needs to be done:

 Immediate Actions